Zerocheck vs Selenium

 • Setup is complex: WebDriver binaries, browser drivers, Grid configuration, language-specific bindings, and CI plumbing

-• No self-healing - a renamed CSS class breaks every test that references it, and there are no guardrails
+• No built-in selector recovery - a renamed CSS class breaks every test that references it

 How Zerocheck differs

-• Plain English test specs - no XPath, no CSS selectors, no boilerplate code
+• Editable test specs without XPath, CSS selectors, or Selenium boilerplate

 • Built-in PR integration with pass/fail comments and evidence artifacts

-• Setup in 2 minutes - no WebDriver binaries, no Grid configuration, no driver management
+• Hosted execution without WebDriver binaries, Grid configuration, or driver management

-• SOC 2 evidence generated automatically - Selenium has no compliance capability at all
+• JSON run evidence generated automatically - Selenium has no built-in run-evidence workflow

 Side-by-side